 So, what was the purpose of my sabbatical?

 To further my understanding of the world and my place in it.
 Time to figure out what matters to me and how it dictates the direction of my time, energy and passion.

 Socrates stated “An unexamined life is not really worth living”.

 Without self-reflection, we can never learn from our mistakes, condemned to repeat the same pattern over and over.
 Knowing your story means living a considered life.

 What does this all mean?
-Am I just contemplating my navel?
+Was I just contemplating my navel?
 Watching Game of Thrones?
 Drinking wine and having long lunches?

-I’m learning Chinese.
-Trying out blogging.
-I’m reconnecting with my creative side.
+I studied Chinese.
+Tried out blogging.
+Reconnected with my creative side.